Table of Contents

 Will You Have to Travel Back to Florida

 People who live out-of-state rarely have to return to Florida to complete this process.
-In the last 20 years, I have never had to have someone travel from outside of Florida.
+In the last 20 years, we have never had to have someone travel from outside of Florida.
 That does not mean it will never happen.
-If the Court requires a hearing and your presence, then arrangements will have to be made.
-Of course, all f that would be told to you well in advance.
+If the Court requires a hearing and your presence, then arrangements will have to be made, however I have yet to have this happen.

 Will The Distance Cause Unnecessary Delays

 As noted above, the use of technology mitigates any delays due to distance.
-The only possible slow-down may occur due to postal services when you return the originals (fingerprints and three notarized documents).
+Our experience also reduces most delays.

 How Much Will It Cost